srcimon/screwbox/docs/blog/2025-07-18-make-some-noise/index.md

 ### Update July 26, 2025

-After massively improving the performance of noise generation (10 times faster!) the next version will also ship a 3d Fractal Noise function.
+After massively improving the performance of noise generation (10 times faster!) version 3.6.0 will also ship 3d Fractal Noise generation.
 Because, why not?

 <!-- truncate -->